anthonySann2003/Text-Based-Game/README.md

 # Text-Based-Game
 Text-Based Horror Game
-Role: Lead Developer | Team Size: 7 Students | Tools: Agile, Scrum, Jira, C++, Visual Studio
+Role: Lead Developer | Team Size: 7 | Tools: Agile, Scrum, Jira, C++, Visual Studio

 BTS Mansion Game is a text-based horror game developed as part of a collaborative student project, emphasizing Agile software development and team-based programming.
 My primary role was Lead Developer, where I designed and implemented the architecture for the main classes, ensuring scalability and modularity.
 I collaborated with other developers during team meetings to refine the code and align our technical decisions with project goals of the team.